 Located in the west of the country and surrounded by green meadows, this delightful town is a popular base for hikers and bike riders keen to explore some of Holland’s finest countryside.
 Way back in the 16th century, the town was famous for holding witch trials, with people flocking here to be certified that they weren’t witches.
 Today the practice is still celebrated at “Heksenwaag” (Witches Weighhouse) where visitors can step on witches’ scales before (hopefully) receiving the all clear.
 The town’s history is also evident in the more than 100 registered monuments mostly found in the town centre, market square and surrounding streets.

-Teeming with fairytale-like cobbled streets, historic architecture, remnants of the city walls and a Gothic church featuring medieval wood carvings, much of Valkenburg looks and feels as if it hasn’t changed in hundreds of years.
-The town is also famous for what lies beneath: a labyrinth of meandering tunnels and dark caves that date back to Roman times, some of which can be explored while accompanied by a certified guide.
+Dotted with fairytale-like cobbled streets, historic architecture, remnants of the city walls and a Gothic church boasting medieval wood carvings, much of Valkenburg appears as if it hasn’t much changed in centuries.
+The town is also renowned for what lies beneath: a labyrinth of meandering tunnels and dark caves that date back to Roman times, some of which can be explored while accompanied by a certified guide.
 One of the town’s subterranean wonders is also the scene of perhaps Europe’s most unique Christmas Markets, when each year it is transformed into a glistening winter wonderland, complete with Santa and his trusty reindeer themselves.

-Medieval squares and canals aplenty invite visitors to while away their time in Zutphen, a town where it is tempting to do very little other than amble and soak up your surroundings.
+Medieval squares and an array of welcomes visitors to while away their time in Zutphen, a town where it is tempting to do very little other than amble and soak up your surroundings.
 Gently resting alongside the river UJssel, considered by many to be the most beautiful river in Holland, the tranquil town close to the German border is charm personified, its pretty winding streets lined with quirky shops, speciality stores, cosy bars and welcoming restaurants.
 Meanwhile visitors who prefer more active pursuits can take the opportunity to hop on a bike and explore the rivers, forests, old farms, castles and windmills that are within easy reach.